5 encouraging solutions to combat global warming

 They are also developing a sensor for aircraft, which will be able to detect methane emission with an accuracy of one metre!

 That's it!
-And if you'd like to discover another promising innovation in carbon, feel free to browse our site 🙂 Traace offers a solution enabling companies to accurately measure their GHG emissions, identify the best decarbonization levers, set up a solid carbon trajectory and finally estimate the costs and benefits.
+And if you'd like to discover another promising carbon innovation, feel free to browse our site 🙂 Traace offers a solution enabling companies to accurately measure their GHG emissions, identify the best decarbonization levers, set up a solid carbon trajectory and finally estimate the costs and benefits.
+A concrete solution to the climate crisis.

 Do you have any innovations in mind that you would like to share?
 Do not hesitate to share them with us at contact@traace.co